 Furniture: Small side tables, chairs, lamps, mirrors, rugs, trunks, and other odds & ends.
 Upstairs in Grandma's Attic

-Jewelry & Accessories: Whether you're seeking fun & funky vintage jewelry to wear as-is, or pieces and parts to for your own creations, you'll find it here!
-Also, for 2017, we're featuring purses—so if you're a handbag collector, make sure to swing by and check it out.
-Upstairs in Grandma's Attic
+Jewelry & Accessories: Whether you're seeking fun & funky vintage jewelry to wear as-is, or pieces and parts for your own creations, you'll find it here!
+Upstairs, just outside of Grandma's Attic

 Raffle: Purchase tickets for wonderful prizes, featuring items donated by many of our fabulous vendors—marked with asterisks in the list above!
 Tickets are $1 apiece.
 Or—if you like a bargain—for each $5 you spend, you get a free ticket! $5 = 6 tickets, $10 = 12, $20 = 24, etc. Lobby

 Snack Bar**: Grab a snack so you have energy to keep shopping!
 Downstairs, near the lobby